bclc0597/My-100DaysofMLCode/README.md

 **Today's Progress** : Finished lesson 6, looked around forums and diff post about tabular data, fastai tab learner and tab model
 **Thoughts**: The thing that worries me most is how to get data compatible with my model, but from what i saw online most of the time this ain't a problem even for newbies.
 Maybe I should just try some Kaggle competitions to test it out.
 Also I just rmb that Lesson 6 Rossman actually uses Tab Data, and with more in depth guide with some advanced regularization stuff, should revise it I think.
 **Expectation of tmr**: Revise Lesson 6, maybe do a little project.

+## Day 13 : Feb 9 , 2020

+**Today's Progress** : Revised previous lessons, read around diff things, look at Kaggle, the Titanic competition, downloaded the dataset and tried working on it in Jupyter notebook.
+Tried using TabularList but not working, probably too detailed and need more configuration with the codes itself.
+Used TabularData Bunch the normal one, and seemed to be working.
+Need to try experimenting with lr and production tmr.
+**Thoughts**: Probably need to do Intro to ML for Coders to handle data better, took me so long to figure the data upload things up.
+Especially when I accidentally deleted my old notes, and also may need to rewatch lesson 1?
+**Expectation of tmr**: Finish the Titanic, ask for data sample from the journal website and maybe read a bit more.